 “In its shocking refusal to allow Democracy Watch’s appeal, the Supreme Court has joined the Federal Court of Appeal in striking a serious blow against the public’s rights to complain about corruption and wrongdoing by politicians, government officials and lobbyists, and to hold democracy watchdogs accountable for failing to do their jobs properly and issuing rulings that protect wrongdoers,” said Duff Conacher, Co-founder of Democracy Watch.
 “Very unfortunately, the Federal Court of Appeal’s bad ruling will now be used across Canada to stop the public from holding government and other watchdogs accountable for wrongful decisions.”

-By refusing to allow DWatch’s appeal, the Supreme Court has also stopped four other ongoing DWatch cases that were challenging rulings by the Lobbying Commissioner:
+By refusing to allow DWatch’s appeal, the Supreme Court has also stopped two other ongoing DWatch cases that were challenging rulings by the Lobbying Commissioner:

 - DWatch’s case challenging the Commissioner’s ruling letting Apotex Inc. off for Barry Sherman’s fundraising for, and lobbying of, the Trudeau Liberals;